 The sub could shake the walls even with the volume set at a low level.
 Although it has a lot of basses, almost too much, the sub still produces a lot of thunder when dialed down.
 We recommend keeping the bass at 15 or slightly higher if you need more power.

 Bill Callahan’s track Drover has a much deeper bass and gives us a better idea of Bar 3.1’s overall sound signature.
-The drums sound more reserved when the sub is 15; they are complete and rich but not as powerful as the sub can make them sound.
-The drums sound more raucous when boosted to around level 20, but not too loud.
+The drums sound modes are more reserved when the sub is 15; they are complete and rich but not as powerful as the sub can make them sound.
+The drums sound more raucous when boosted to around bass level 20, but not too loud.

 The soundbar is excellent at keeping everything clear and crisp, regardless of whether the sub is used.
 Vocals, guitar strums, and register percussive hits are all delivered with remarkable brightness.